leticia-ajac/Leticia-Ajac/README.md

 ###

-🎓 I am a 18 years old high school graduate with a degree in business administration.
+🎓 I am a 18 years old high school graduate with a degree in business administration.<br/>
-💻 I also started my professional carrer in IT field earlier then usual and now am bringing my portifolio here!
+💻 I also started my professional carrer in IT field earlier then usual and now am bringing my portifolio here!<br/>
-🚀 Today, I1ve been working as a Product Manager for two years , but I'm still passionate about programming
+🚀 Today, I1ve been working as a Product Manager for two years , but I'm still passionate about programming<br/>

 #PMs can program too rs